-On June 17, 2022, we received requisite consents from holders of the 2027 Notes for certain amendments to the indenture governing the 2027 Notes.
+On June 17, 2022, we received requisite consents from holders of the Notes due 2027 for certain amendments to the indenture governing the Notes due 2027.
 The amendments addressed the impact of adverse market conditions and related drop in the price of crude oil during 2020 on our results, which in turn negatively impacted the restricted payments builder basket, and increased and reset the general restricted payments basket in the indenture to provide us additional restricted payments capacity, giving us additional financial flexibility.
-Consequently, on June 27, 2022, we paid a consent fee equal to \$10.00 per \$1,000 to holders of the 2027 Notes that delivered their consents for the abovementioned amendments to the indenture governing the 2027 Notes.
+Consequently, on June 27, 2022, we paid a consent fee equal to \$10.00 per \$1,000 to holders of the Notes due 2027 that delivered their consents for the abovementioned amendments to the indenture governing the Notes due 2027.